 Typically a UK patent is granted two to four years from the time you first contact us.
-Total costs for obtaining a UK patent are often in the region of £3000 to £5000, depending on the complexity of your idea.
+Total costs for obtaining a UK patent are often in the region of £4000 to £6000 (excl.
+VAT), depending on the complexity of your idea.

 Costs and timescales for obtaining patent protection abroad vary depending on the country concerned.

 We are happy to discuss the routes to protection and the associated costs at a preliminary meeting, which we offer free of charge.